 Research findings based on data from the Study are published in research briefs, reports, working papers, journal articles, and book chapters (see the publications page).

-The current Principal Investigators are Sara McLanahan at Princeton University and Irwin Garfinkel at Columbia University.
-Current co-investigators and research partners include Janet Currie and Dan Notterman at Princeton University and Jeanne Brooks-Gunn, Ron Mincy, and Jane Waldfogel at Columbia University.
+The current Principal Investigators are Sara McLanahan and Kathryn Edin at Princeton University and Irwin Garfinkel and Jane Waldfogel at Columbia University.
+Current co-investigators and research partners include Janet Currie and Dan Notterman at Princeton University and Jeanne Brooks-Gunn, and Ron Mincy at Columbia University.